 A catch pit is an empty chamber built into a drainage system to ‘catch’ silt and other debris carried along the drainage pipe by water.

-Catch pits – or catchpits, as they are also known – play a crucial role in preventing the build-up of material that can cause pipe blockages, resulting in backing up of water in the drainage system, which can result in localised flooding.
+Catch pits (sometimes spelt catchpits), silt traps or interceptor traps as they are also known – play a crucial role in preventing the build-up of material that can cause pipe blockages, resulting in backing up of water in the drainage system, which can result in localised flooding.

 Catch pits are used in all wastewater management systems.
 This includes main line sewers and storm water drainage systems used to manage water along highways, railways, and large areas of hard surfacing.